aionnetwork/avm-api-docs/README.md

 # Aion AVM API Docs

 This repository is a website for reviewing AVM API documentation.
 It is deployed at [avm-api.aion.network](https://avm-api.aion.network/).
+The contents of this repository is created by building the AVM repository and copying the contents of the `javadoc` folder.
+No manual changes are made to this repository, other than this `README.md` file.

 ## Building